node-3d/3d-qml-raub/README.md

 // ...
 ```

+---

-You can use QML view as screen-size overlay like this:
+Use QML view as screen-size overlay like this:

 ```
 const ui = new View({ width: screen.w, height: screen.h, file: `${__dirname}/qml/gui.qml` });